open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](data-semantic-conventions.md) which have prescribed semantic meanings.

-#### Add Links

-A `Span` MUST have the ability to record links to other `Span`s.
-Linked `Span`s can be from the same or a different trace.
-See [Links description](overview.md#links-between-spans).

-A `Link` is defined by the following properties:
-- (Required) `SpanContext` of the `Span` to link to.
-- (Optional) One or more `Attribute`.

-The `Link` SHOULD be an immutable type.

-The Span interface MUST provide:
-- An API to record a single `Link` where the `Link` properties are passed as arguments.
-This MAY be called `AddLink`.
-- An API to record a single lazily initialized `Link`.
-This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
-If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.

-Links SHOULD preserve the order in which they're set.

 #### Set Status